texasenglish/tools/faveconverter/README.md

     python faveconverter_p2.py "Patrick" "sbv" "utf-8" "PP"

-will work with an input file formatted according to the sbv specifications and is encoded in UTF-8.
+will work with an input file formatted according to the sbv specifications and that is encoded in UTF-8.
 The script will add "Patrick" as the speaker name, and "PP" as the speaker ID.

 ### Etc.

 Citation.

 Schultz, Patrick.
 Faveconverter: A tool for subtitle conversion, 2016, https://github.com/patrickschu/txenglish/tree/master/faveconverter [Online; accessed XXXX-XX-XX].

 The MIT License (MIT)